the-best-flash/CSharpMiner/README.md

     Pool Auto-failover
     Mining on pools other than Clevermining using Mono.
 (I have tested a few pools on .NET on windows, but since the default JSON parser works on .NET any pool that has a valid JSON format, which should be all, should work.
 The default JSON parser does not work on mono for generic objects so I made a temporary parser until I figure out if I want to use a JSON library or make the parser a bit more robust.)
     Disconnecting a miner while the system is running.
+    Importing of 'plugins' or 'modules' that can be used to add support for new mining devices or work scheduling algorithms Importing of 'plugins' or 'modules' that can be used to add supprot for new pool protocols and new pool management features

 Planned Features:

-    A commandline switch to display a list of all of the supported mining devices and mining managers to aid in config file creation
-    Importing of 'plugins' or 'modules' that can be used to add support for new mining devices or work scheduling algorithms Importing of 'plugins' or 'modules' that can be used to add supprot for new pool protocols and new pool management features
     Support for hotplugging ASICs
     Gridseed support
     Avalon BTC support